ctrueden/ctrueden.github.io/_pages/deus/SessionSat01.md

 We land again.
 Briant gets some food and other supplies while the droid is calculating something about our trip.

-Max and Vadril discover that everyone has lost all contact with ((Worlds|Persepi colony)).
+Max and Vadril discover that everyone has lost all contact with [Persepi colony](Worlds).
 Its all over the news.

 The droid researches why he was hired by Bryant's company.